Weighted Fairness Notions for Indivisible Items Revisited: Share-Based Notions

 Given that NMMS is a new notion, an important question is whether any useful approximation of it can be ensured. \citet{FarhadiGhHa19} proved that the best possible WMMS guarantee is $1/n$-WMMS.
 We show that the same holds for NMMS, starting with the upper bound.
-The proofs can be found in Appendix~\ref{app:share}.